It was a girl my age and she looked very familiar.

 Lone thought about it for a moment, her long dirty-blonde hair glimmering in the fire light.
 She'd grown up so much since I last saw her but she was still the same independent person I knew her to be.

 "I've heard of some species being able to move freely through any solid.
 I've never seen one before though because they come from a planet on the other side of the galaxy from here."

 "Lone…" I started to say, trying to get some bottled up feelings off my chest.

-She knew what I was thinking, "Don't dwell on the past."
-She said as she turned to smile to me.
+She knew what I was thinking.
+"Don't dwell on the past," she said as she turned to smile at me.
 "I heard your name is Sarth now is it?"